deziii-kulla/ai-image-detector/README.md

 - using confusion matrices
 - testing the trained model on an external image

 One of the main things I learned is that evaluation metrics alone do not tell the whole story.
-A model can perform well on its test dataset and still make confident mistakes on real-world images.
+A model can perform well on its test dataset and still make confident mistakes on real world images.

 ## How to run the project